Processing. Please Wait.

 • Delayed effective date (optional).
 If you want, add a future start day for your LLC.

 In a member-managed LLC, all LLC members share the responsibility of managing the business.
-In a manager-managed LLC, a manager manages the LLC.
-The manager can be an outside person hired by the members or one or more of the members themselves (as long as they’re compensated).
-The person or people who manage your LLC will have the power to make decisions, such as to enter contracts, hire and fire employees, and open bank accounts.
+In a manager-managed LLC, a manager (or managers) run the daily operations of the LLC.
+This manager may be an outside person hired by the members or one or more of the members themselves (as long as they’re compensated).
+The person or people who manage your LLC will have the power to make decisions, including entering contracts, opening bank accounts, and hiring and firing employees.

 4. Write an LLC Operating Agreement